Set Up and Connect to SSH Gateway

 environment with your WP Engine environment name or update the file name and path to the appropriate location.

-Below are some examples of commands you can use:
+Below are some examples of commands you can use once within the root directory of your install:

 Import a SQL file to your WordPress site’s database with WP-CLI: